 UCR has adopted a campus-wide graduate-level academic appeals policy.
-To get more information, please visit http://graduate.ucr.edu/gaa_procedures.html and scroll down to the section entitled "Academic Integrity, Appeal Procedures."
+To get more information, please visit https://graduate.ucr.edu/regulations-and-procedures and scroll down to the section entitled "Academic Integrity, Appeal Procedures, and Dispute Resolution."
 In that section, you will find 1) program-level appeal procedures that apply to all departments and programs and govern appeals proceedings at the program level, and 2) campus-level appeal procedures that enable students and/or faculty to appeal decisions made at the program level to the Graduate Division (and in special cases, to the Graduate Council).